Illustration of an individual holding a phone while on a call with a healthcare provider, and another healthcare provider standing nearby.

 Primary Care Access Improvement

-Offers team-based primary care organizations opportunities to create efficiencies and optimize team functioning so they can provide timely access to care.
+Team-based primary care organizations create efficiencies and optimize team functioning so they can provide timely access to care.

 Learn more